Cilium Service Mesh: When You Don’t Need Sidecars

 When NOT Cilium

-- Small cluster where sidecars aren’t a problem.
+- Small cluster where sidecars aren’t a real problem.

 - Already running Istio with complex features — migration doesn’t pay.